MicrosoftDocs/WSL/WSL/interop.md

 Prior to 17063, only Windows environment variable that WSL could access was `PATH` (so you could launch Win32 executables from under WSL).

-Starting in 17063, WSL and Windows share `WSLPATH`, a special environment variable created to bridge Windows and Linux distros running on WSL.
+Starting in 17063, WSL and Windows share `WSLENV`, a special environment variable created to bridge Windows and Linux distros running on WSL.

 Properties of `WSLENV`: